-However, given a network $\mathcal{G}$, there is no algorithm that can tell which of the nodes are localizable from Lemma~\ref{lemma:loc_BLL}.
-The key issue in Lemma~\ref{lemma:loc_BLL} is verifying the condition of three node disjoint paths (3DP).
-Thus, we first prove that 3DP is equivalent to having a flow of more than 3 in an appropriately-constructed graph.
-Then, a centralized iterative max-flow based algorithm to detect nodes satisfying the BLL localizability condition is designed.
+Given a network $\mathcal{G}$, there is no existing algorithm that can tell the network localizability or node localizability in BLL.
+From the previous section, we can observe that the key issue of BLL-localizability is verifying the $3P$ condition.
+Thus in this section, we first transform the verification of $3P$ to the calculation of max-flow in an appropriately constructed flow graph.
+Then, a max-flow-based algorithm is presented to test whether $\mathcal{G}$ is BLL-localizable by checking the max-flow in its $\mathcal{G^A}$.
+Furthermore, we adopt this idea to detect the BLL-localizable nodes using Theorem~\ref{theorem:sufficient_BLL} through an iterative algorithm.